Kamaiko/HalteroFit/docs/PRD.md

-# Product Requirements Document: Halterofit
+# Product Requirements - Halterofit

 This document defines the scope, features, user stories, and success metrics for the Halterofit MVP.
 Use this as the authoritative reference for product requirements and design decisions.